December 1992 Serbian local elections: Subotica

 Results of the election for the Municipal Assembly of Subotica:

 Only parties or alliances that won representation in the assembly are listed.
 When the assembly convened on 12 January 1993, incumbent mayor József Kasza of the Democratic Fellowship of Vojvodina Hungarians was confirmed for another term in office with the support of fifty out of the sixty delegates who were present.
 Incumbent deputy mayor Stanka Kujundžić of the Democratic Alliance of Croats in Vojvodina was also confirmed for another term in office, as was incumbent chair of the executive committee Imre Kern, who was elected as an independent (Citizens' Group) candidate.
 Ilija Šujica, an ethnic Serb who was elected with a dual endorsement from the Coalition for Subotica and a citizens' group, was also appointed as a deputy mayor in May 1994 in a bid to ensure Serb representation in the administration.

-The Democratic Fellowship of Vojvodina Hungarians experienced a serious split in 1994, and both Kasza and Kern joined the breakaway Alliance of Vojvodina Hungarians, which became an official party the following year.
+The Democratic Fellowship of Vojvodina Hungarians experienced a serious split in 1994, and Kasza and Kern joined the breakaway Alliance of Vojvodina Hungarians, which became an official party the following year.
 Both continued to serve in their respective offices.